darcular/scatscluster/README.md

 ## Test of the cluster with Spark-shell

-Self-contained example (of course, it is client deploy mode):
+Self-contained example (of course, it is client deploy mode and must be executed within the sparkmaster Docker container):

 ```
 source setip.sh
 spark-shell --deploy-mode client \
   --master spark://${SPARK_MASTER_IP}:${SPARK_MASTER_PORT} \
-  --total-executor-cores 1 \
-  --total-executor-cores 1 \
   --properties-file ${SPARK_HOME}/conf/spark-defaults.conf
 ```